oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 ~~~~
 {: #fig-ietf-l3-isis-topology-module-structure title="IS-IS Topology module structure"}

-There are some limitations in the {{!RFC8345}} that are explained in more detail in {{!I-D.draft-havel-opsawg-digital-map}}.
-The current version of the ietf-l3-isis-topology module is based on the current version of {{!RFC8345}}.
-The following will be addressed when {{!RFC8345}} is extended to support the identified limitations:

-* Both IS-IS domain and IS-IS areas could be modelled as networks
-* The IS-IS Areas will be connected via IS-IS links
-* IS-IS nodes could belong to multiple IS-IS networks

 There is a set of parameters and augmentations that are included at the network level.